martin-prillard/shavadoop/README.md

 My own implementation of MapReduce in Java.

 This includes :
-* launch wordcount algorithm with parallel distributed computing on a cluster of machines
+* launch wordcount algorithm on large files with parallel distributed computing via multiple computers in a network
 * task tracker to manage and relaunch task failed, thanks to socket communication
 * manage files transfer between computers, thanks to scp
 * manage the number of cores of each computer connected to optimize parallel computing